Here are a few tips for how to photograph reflections in water.

-We knew from research that Oxbow Bend in the Grand Tetons was a good location for reflections in the Snake River.
+We knew from research that Oxbow Bend is a prime photo spot at Grand Teton for reflections in the Snake River.

 The image above is from the same trip to the Salt Flats where we photographed the Milky Way at night.
 We stayed hoping to see a wonderful sunrise reflection – and we did!

-Choose a good foreground.
 I love to use rocks in the water or a log on the bank or shore.
-Compose your image so that the eye is drawn to the point where reality and reflection meet.
-A nice beautiful, blue sky then provides a soothing background.
+Use those element to drawn the eye to the point where reality and reflection meet.

 Adding a bit of foreground also provides depth to the scene.
 A photo with layers (foreground, midground and background) will add a 3-dimensional effect, instead of looking flat.

 WHY A TRIPOD IS IMPORTANT FOR REFLECTION PHOTOGRAPHY